qnkhuat/qnkhuat.github.io/_drafts/2020-05-02-Eletric-Car-Efficiency.md

 That mean the faster the car move, the more energy is used to swirl air.
 <figure class='img-center' style="width:40%">
     <img src="/assets/img/posts/car_swirling_air.png" />
-    <figcaption style='text-align:center; font-size:13px; color:gray;'>Car swirl air while moving</figcaption>
+    <figcaption style='text-align:center; font-size:13px; color:gray;'>Car swirl air while moving (Source: https://www.withouthotair.com)</figcaption>
 </figure>

 There are numbers of way to reduce energy usage in swirling air:
+- Slower driving
 - Reduce the frontal area
 - Round the edges of the frontal end
 - Use less friction materials for vehicle's frame
-- Install rear spoiler
+- Install rear spoiler - like most sport cars do
 - Lower the vehicle
 - Use narrower tires

-This is where the study of areodynamics come in, much of it is about how we design the shape of our car so it is easier to pass through air.
-In automotive design there is a measure called drag coefficient that tell how effecient a vehicle passes through air while moving.
+This is where the study of areodynamics come in, much of it is about how we design the shape of our vehicle in the way that make it easier to pass throuh air.

-### Overcome road friction

-Without friction, we can't move our vehicles, and even if we can, our vehicle will slide and spin unstoppably on road.
-The only way to stop is crashing to an object that are sticked to ground( we can't crash to a rock though because without the friction the car and the rock will continue to slide together ).

-That's also mean we need to use energy to overcome friction in order to move, and how much of energy we have to use is proportional to the vehicle's weight, independent of speed or type of vehicles.
+There is a measure called drag coefficient that tell how efficient a vehicle passes through air or water while moving.
+Drag coefficient is often achieved by practicle measurements, and show high correlation toward fuel economy of the vehicles.

 Both Swirling air and overcome road friction is classied as good use of energy while driving car, so here is its proportion in energy consumption.